 Before I get into the details of the Joovy Zoom, here are a few additional options for special situations:

 The best stroller for 5-year-olds that are on the big side is the BOB Revolution Flex stroller that handles kids up to 75 lbs.
 It is one of the pricier strollers on the market but it has super high quality and is a workhorse that will never die.
 This stroller is the only one mentioned in this review that can handle even the bigger 6-year-olds.

-The best lightweight, umbrella or travel stroller for 5-year-olds is the Britax B-Mobile stroller.
+The best lightweight, umbrella or travel stroller for 5-year-olds is the Britax B-Free stroller.
 It is physically roomier than most of the lightweight strollers, has the Britax quality and is much less expensive than many of the options.
 It is not a jogging stroller but is a little heavier and sturdier than other non-jogging, lightweight strollers.
 And with a weight limit of 65 whopping pounds, it is ideal for bigger kiddos.
 Read the full review of the Britax B-Free stroller here.

 The Zoom 360 Ultralight is a fantastically large, yet lightweight jogging stroller.
 The graphite-colored aircraft aluminum frame allows for sturdy construction without a lot of weight.
 The stroller features 16 inch tires on the back and a lockable 12 inch swivel tire on the front.
 Like all jogging strollers with a swivel wheel, it pulls to one side when locked.
 Don’t worry- a tire pump is included for those unexpected flats!
 Shock-absorbing suspension, a straight rear axle and one-step dual-sided parking brake completes the tire system.